3dyd/pyinstaller-builds/README.md

 Now you can build it using `Actions` → `build` → `Run workflow`.

-If you want to build PyInstaller manually, some info can be found in the aforementioned `*-xp` branches `README.md` file.
+If you want to build PyInstaller manually, relevant info can be found in the aforementioned `*-xp` branches `README.md` files.

 ## Credits